wilsaj/chuck.vim/README.md

 A vim plugin for [ChucK](http://chuck.stanford.edu/), a programming language for real-time sound synthesis and music creation.
-Currently supports syntax highlighting, though managing the Chuck VM (e.g. starting/stopping shreds) is a long-term goal.
+Currently supports syntax highlighting, and controling the Chuck VM(e.g. starting/stopping shreds).

 installation
 ------------

+This plugin depends on [vimproc](https://github.com/Shougo/vimproc.vim) for controlling the Chuck VM.

 This plugin is [vundle](https://github.com/gmarik/vundle) and [pathogen](https://github.com/tpope/vim-pathogen/) compatible.
 The simplest way